 So how then can we, do we, reconcile this skepticism with Peter's declaration, "we were eyewitnesses of his majesty ... we ourselves heard this voice come from heaven, while we were with him on the holy mountain?"
-In the Age of Rational Thinking, most would simply declare at best they were only imagining things, or at worst they were either crazy - "the boy is touched!" - or just plain lying.
+In the Age of Rational Thinking, most would simply declare at best they were only imagining things, or at worst they were either crazy - "the boy is touched!" - or offering "alternative facts".

-For me the best way is to move beyond the age of reason and into the age of the "postmodern", and accept the reality of the events without even fussing with the science or the logic or the rationality of it.
+For me the best way to resolve this skepticism is to move beyond the age of reason and into the age of the "post-modern", accepting the reality of the events without even fussing with the science or the logic or the rationality of it.
 After all, isn't the world of science and rationality the very same group who at various times have declared, with absolute certainty, that the earth was flat; that the sun and the stars revolved around the earth; that people could never fly; that we could not travel faster than the speed of sound; that atoms could not be split, or merged?
 The list is endless of declarations of perfect scientific certainty about the universe in which we live, declarations of impossibilities that one-by-one have been knocked down and shown to be without foundation.
-Turn on the light switch - here in B.C. the electricity probably came from falling water, but in most parts of the world the electricity came from not only splitting atoms but carefully controlling just how fast that happens.
+Turn on a light switch - here in B.C. the electricity probably came from falling water but in many parts of the world the electricity came from not only splitting atoms but carefully controlling just how fast that happens.

-The real issue, especially for people of faith but also for people of science and technology, is not whether this incident happened - the real issue is what did this incident on the mountain mean?
+The real issue, especially for people of faith but also for people of science and technology, is not whether this incident happened - instead the real issue for them, and indeed for us, is what did this incident on the mountain mean?
 Why did it happen?
 What did it signal?